troywu/sudoku/README.md

 Simple Sudoku Solver
 =

+Many, many years ago, I was sitting on a plane, next to someone struggling to do the sudoku in the airline magazine.
+Not only was that irritating on its own, but the dude was writing in the damn magazine.
+Dude, that's not cool.
+Anyway, it irritated me enough to make me wonder if I could write a program to solve all sudoku puzzles (or at least some very large subset of them) before he could solve just the one.

+*\[I don't remember which flight or even which airline, but the puzzle below is the one printed in that magazine.\]*

 This is a simple heuristic sudoku solver.
-It can solve trivial sudoku puzzles (that's probably most puzzles sold at newspaper stands marked 'easy' through 'hard').
-If it can't solve the puzzle, it will fill in what it knows to be true, and leaves the rest to you.
+It can solve trivial sudoku puzzles--that's probably most puzzles sold at newspaper stands marked 'easy' through 'hard'--.
+If it can't solve the puzzle, it will fill in what it knows to be true, and leaves the rest as an exercise to the reader.

 Compiling
 -